Fall produce and decorations: 10:00-4:00 M, T, Th, F 9-1 Sat. Closed Wed. & Sunday

 Scentsation is a non-invasive honeysuckle that can be planted on fences, arbors or trellises.
 If planted near a porch or patio, it will provide a wonderful fragrance from mid-spring to late summer.
 Mature height is 6-10 feet.

 Forever Pink will grow 4-6 feet tall and will bloom pink in alkaline soils or blue in acidic soils.
-Other hydrangeas available are All Summer Blue, Annabelle, and Pinky Winky.
+Other hydrangeas available are All Summer Beauty, and Annabelle.
+Fairytale Bride, Little Lime Punch, and Puffer Fish from the Proven Winners collection are also available.

-The common lilac will grow 8-12 feet tall and wide.
+Charles Joly (above) will grow 8-12 feet tall and wide.
 If pruning is necessary, do so no later than two weeks after the last bloom.
-Otherwise next years blooms will be scarce to none.
+Otherwise next year's blooms will be scarce to none.
+Belle de Nancy has intense fragrant double pink flowers and is also available.

 Decorative mounds 2-3’ tall and wide are covered with long-lasting small white flowers.
 Often used as cut flowers, plants will rebloom after being deadheaded.
 Drought tolerant and ignored by deer, they make an ideal addition to any sunny flowerbed.

 Cherry Sparks Penstemon feature bright red bell-like flowers that last twice as long as other penstemon.
 Beardtongue is a native North American flower.
-Prairie Dusk (pictured) flowers are vivid purple on a tall flower stem.
+Husker Red (pictured) is a native with dark red foliage.

-Grandview Scarlet blooms from Junef to August attracting bees, hummingbirds and butterflies.
-Petite Delight with large lavender-rose flowers and Grape Gumball with large magenta flowers are also available.
-Cherry Pops is also available.
+Grandview Scarlet blooms from June to August attracting bees, hummingbirds and butterflies.
+Cherry Pops with large red flowers, Grape Gumball with large magenta flowers and Pocahantas Deep Purple are also available.

-Gaillardia Goblin is extremely heat and drought tolerant, once established.
+Gaillardia Arizona Sun is extremely heat and drought tolerant, once established.
 Showy banded flowers cover this plant from early summer into fall.
 A perfect addition to patio containers for summer color.
 1' tall and 1.5' wide.
-Burgundy blanket flower will also b available.
+Burgundy and Dazzler blanket flowers will also be available.

 Snow on the Mountain is an easy-to-grow groundcover that quickly fills a confined space.
 Attractive all season long in shade to part shade areas.

 Easily grown in full sun to part shade.
 Remove flowering stems after bloom to encourage additional blooms.
 One of the early blooms that attract migrating hummingbirds.
-Wild columbine, alpine columbine, and Early Bird Yellow (pictured) are available
+Wild columbine, alpine columbine, Early Bird Red White, and Early Bird Yellow (pictured) are available

 Powwow Wildberry (above) will be available.
 It has showy blooms that last all summer.
 Study upright stems make this a good choice for windy areas and for cutting gardens.
-Also available are Butterfly Rainbow Marcella, Magnus, Sombrero Adobe Orange, Sombrero Hot Coral and SunSeeker Rainbow.
+Also available are Powwow White, Lemon Drop, Magnus, Sombrero Adobe Orange, and Sombrero Hot Coral.

 Technically a short-lived perennial, this plant readily self-seeds.
 Growing 5-12 inches tall and having pale blue flowers, this plant grows best in full sun to part shade.

 Blue Angel (above) is a giant, blue-leaved hosta that grows in a mound to 3' tall and 4' wide.
 White flowers appear in early fall that attract pollinators.
-Patriot (green leaves with wide white margins), June (bright chartuese yellow center in leaves), and Sum and Substance (one of the largest hostas) are also available.
+Sorbet (green leaves with creamy white margins and red petioles), Minuteman (dark green leaves surrounded by wide pure white margins).

 Plants produce minty smelling flowers on upright spikes continuously from spring to first frost.
 The colors and aroma will keep hummingbirds coming to your garden all summer long.
 Sunrise Red (pictured), Sunrise Orange, and Sunrise Yellow are available.